Michal-Atlas/DawnStorm/system/index.md

 > **Weight** - If for any reason you need an estimate of weight for your humanoid players.
 Use \[Weight = 20x(Height^2)\] with kg and m.
 Adjusting the 20 about 3 up (more weight) or down (underweight).

+### Race

+#### Goblin

+---

+Size: `Small`

+---

+#### Isk

+---

+Size: `Large`

+---

+The Isk descend from a large tribe of giants that once descended from the mountains to live among a Keinfolk city.
+Over time, their stature had greatly diminished from their original, today being only about one and a half to double the size of humans and living commonly in some larger cities often as workers.

+#### Keinfolk

+---
+---

+Incredibly proud, stubborn and loyal creatures, described mostly as humanoid lions.
+Pride upon pride, their mane is what defines their class, long and wavy manes always giving an advantage when arriving in any Keinfolk society.

+#### Talach

+---
+---

+Tall, with pointed ears, humble and noble, truly a beloved race by most anyone who meets them.
+Their curiosity and fantasy had made them into popular artists and poets, out of their cities often kept in castles and manors by nobility due to this affinity.
+Their intelligence hasn't been perceived to be high nor their strength or speed, manual dexterity is the one thing they have and which no other race may rival them in.

+#### Talkin

+---
+---

+They are very similar to the Talach, however their ears are significantly flatter, lower, sometimes almost horizontal.
+Quite sly, sneaky and adept at close range combat they make excellent spies and thieves and are often employed as such.

+#### Tylluan

+The Tylluan are to owls what the keinfolk are to lions.

 ### Stats

 You have 3 stats in the DawnStorm game, `Body`, `Soul` and `Influence`.